sss97cz/Chordbay/README.md

 # Chordbay

 Chordbay is an open‑source songbook mobile app built with Kotlin and Jetpack Compose for musicians who want a simple, flexible way to organize, view, and play songs with chords and lyrics.
-The main [...]
+The main focus is to have free offline-first personal songbook.

 > **Tech stack:** Kotlin · Jetpack Compose · Room · Android
 > **Key features:** Offline songbook · Chord transposition · Playlists · Sharing & sync